 Car Charging Input indicates the voltage and amperage of car batteries that can recharge the DELTA Pro.
-12 or 24V batteries are standard in most cars, RVs, and other vehicles.
+12 or 24V batteries are standard in most cars, motorhomes, and other vehicles.

 Battery Chemistry indicates the type of battery used in the PPS.
-All current EcoFlow portable power stations utilize lithium iron phosphate (LFP/LiFePO4) batteries, except the Delta Max, which uses a nickel-cadmium (Ni-Cad battery).
+All current EcoFlow portable power stations utilise lithium iron phosphate (LFP/LiFePO4) batteries, except the Delta Max, which uses a nickel-cadmium (Ni-Cad battery).